nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

-Example: You want to add an appointment with the 1st patient on the list.
+Example: You want to add an appointment with the first patient on the list.

 Step 1: Input `addapp 1 st/2020-10-10 10:00 d/60` into the command box and press Enter.